 - To partner with you through the entire build.

-Step 7 – Get a building permit from local council
+Step 6 – Get the required building permit from your local council

 Again, you'll need to check the specific requirements with your local council.